Community Monuments Fund 2024

-The 2023 Community Monuments Fund was launched by Malcolm Noonan, Minister of State for Heritage and Electoral Reform, on the 21st November 2022.
+The 2024 Community Monuments Fund was launched by Minister of State for Nature, Heritage and Electoral Reform, Malcolm Noonan TD, on the 16th November the 2023.

 The core aims of the Community Monuments Fund are to conserve, maintain, protect and promote local monuments and historic sites.
-Funding is available to allow conservation works to be carried out on monuments which are deemed to be significant and in need of urgent support.
+Funding is available to allow conservation works to be carried out on monuments that are deemed to be significant and in need of urgent support.
 The aim is to encourage access to monuments and improve their presentation and also build their resilience to enable them to withstand the effects of climate change.
-The fund supports essential repairs and capital conservation and access works at archaeological monuments and also the development of Conservation Management Plans to identify any measures that may be needed to conserve monuments.
+The fund supports essential repairs and capital works for the conservation of archaeological monuments and also the development of Conservation Management Plans to identify measures that may be needed to conserve monuments.
 Grants are also available to enhance public access infrastructure and interpretation at archaeological monuments.

 - encourage access to monuments and improve their presentation.